prople/paper/the-prople-paper/v1.0.0/abstract.md

 # Abstract

 This paper introduce a `Prople` project, it's a `Personalization Platform`.
-It's combine experiences from the Web2 and Web3 designed specifically for the user's personal assets and activities.
-It manages three user's core domains, which are `Identity`, `Social` and `Finance`.
+It combine experiences from the Web2 and Web3 designed specifically for the user's personal assets and activities.
+It manages three user's core domains:

+- `Identity`,
+- `Social`
+- `Finance`.

 For the `Identity`, this project implement the `Decentralized Identity (DID)` standard and derive the functionality of `SSI (Self Sovereign Identity) Agent` to its own computation agent called `Prople Vessel`.
 The `Vessel` is a combination functionalities of `SSI Agent` and also `PDS (Personal Data Storage)`, which used to save and compute data.
 It's like a `Pod` from [Solid Project](https://solidproject.org/).
 To support wide adoption, it will also provides `Vessel Service Provider (VSP)`, which is an open and decentralized networks where people can help to participate to form the `PAIR (Prople Agent Identity Registry)` decentralized network and a cluster of `Vessel`, so an user with non-technical background will able